MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 2. If you haven't done so already, complete the steps [to categorize meetings](#to-categorize-meetings-for-analysis) for the blob storage dataset and in **Step 6**, select to **Auto-Categorize Meetings** for your blob storage dataset.
 This option will randomly select a sample of 10,000 meetings to auto-categorize.
 3. After meetings are auto-categorized, you can do one of the following:

-   * If the Email category page is available, continue to the next step to manually categorize a sample of email activity with the Query Builder.
+   * If the **Email** category page is available, continue to the next step to manually categorize a sample of email activity with the Query Builder.
-   * If no Email category page is shown, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample meeting categorizations; this will take a few minutes or more depending on the size of the dataset.
+   * If no **Email** category page is shown, you can select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample meeting categorizations; this will take a few minutes or more depending on the size of the dataset.

 4. To manually categorize email activity, open **Email** > **Query Builder** and then enter one or more keywords, separated by commas, in one of the applicable **Keyword** boxes to view email with these keywords, and then select **Run query**.